yellowful/gatsby-blog/README.md

 Before you clone this project, make sure the netlify status above is Success.
 If the netlify status shows Failed, the code may not work well on netlify temporarilly.

-You can download or clone from git hub.
+You can download or clone this project from git hub.

 ```bash
   git clone https://github.com/yellowful/gatsby-blog.git